 This topic will cover ways in which drug candidate molecules and macromolecules can be tested for effectiveness against the desired drug target system.
-It will give an in depth look at some of the important biophysical techniques used by the pharma industry to explore drug candidate-drug target interaction including the key roles structural biology has played in the drug development process.
+It will give an in depth look at some of the important biophysical and biochemical techniques used by the pharma industry to explore drug candidate-drug target interaction and how these fit into the drug development process.

-This part of the course includes problem solving and interactive sessions and will be internally assessed via assignment(s) totaling 35 % of the final marks for this course.
+This part of the course includes presentations/interactive sessions and will be internally assessed via assignment(s) totaling 35 % of the final marks for this course.

 Lecturers:

-Dr Timothy Allison, timothy.allison@canterbury.ac.nz Dr Jodie Johnston, jodie.johnston@canterbury.ac.nz
+Dr Timothy Allison, Room JvH522, ext 93034, timothy.allison@canterbury.ac.nz Dr Jodie Johnston, Room JvH519, ext 93044, jodie.johnston@canterbury.ac.nz